djvanderlaan/simplermarkdown/README.md

 `report/output` directory. `pandoc` will not be able to find any of the figures.

-There are several possible solutions:
+There are several possible solutions for the example above:

 -   When working on linux of mac, you could create a symbolic link from `report/output/figures` to `report/figures`.